CDCgov/data-exchange-portal/README.md

 # Data Exchange Portal

+NOTE: As of July 30th 2024 this application is no longer actively developed.

 This is the web application for the data upload management dashboard for DEX.
 It is built using ReactJS and Vite.
 The backend `api` application utilizes Kotlin/Spring MVC.

 ## Environments